-The FY 2008 increase in buildings includes the completion of the T.C.
-Williams school construction.
-The increase in land represents the purchase of open space property at East Del Ray Avenue.
-The primary components of construction in progress are the new Police Facility, new Transit Bus Facility and construction of a new Charles Houston Center.
+The FY 2009 increase in buildings includes the completion of the Charles Houston Recreation Center and new bleachers for T.C.
+Williams High School.
+The primary components of the increase construction in progress are the new Public Safety Center and new Transit Bus Facility.

-The FY 2009 - FY 2014 Approved Capital Improvement Program (CIP), which was approved by City Council in May 2008, sets forth a six-year program with \$396.9 million in new City funded and \$59.2 million in prior City funded and partially state transportation aid funded program of public improvements for the City and the Alexandria City Public Schools.
-This represents (in City funding) an increase of approximately \$7.8 million above the FY 2008-2013 CIP.
+The FY 2010 - FY 2015 Approved Capital Improvement Program (CIP), which was approved by City Council in May 2009, sets forth a six-year program with \$383.9 million in new City funding and \$59.2 million in prior City funding and partially state transportation aid funded programs of public improvements for the City and the Alexandria City Public Schools.
+This represents (in City funding) a decrease of approximately \$13.0 million below the FY 2009-2014 CIP.
 The CIP also provides an increased capital investment in quality of life initiatives, including open space acquisition, and increased Metro capital funding, to enhance the quality of life in Alexandria.